CtrlAltSpace/Email/README.md

-No email address and/or other information are saved.
+No email address and/or other informations are saved.